bennymeier/mern-stack-project-management/README.md

-## Trying to build a Jira Kanban clone with MongoDB, Express, React and Node.js
+## Jira clone with MongoDB, Express, React and Node.js
 ## Install backend
 1. Create a MongoDB instance
 2. Edit the _index.js_ in _/server/db/_